EmreKara5aya/Mybb-Don-t-Go-Plugin/README.md

 ### Setup

-Disable Ftp accounts and activate the plugin.
-You can then use the plug-in by making settings.
+Assign your plugin files to your Ftp account.
+Then activate the plug-in.
+You can use the plug-in after you have made the settings.

 ### Thanks